illuusio/voccer/README.md

 # Voccer
-Small Python3 based utility to monitor tVOC and eCO2 with Bosch BME680 and SGP30 to MQTT server
+Small Python3 based utility to send tVOC, eCO2, Particulate Matter with Bosch BME680, Sensirion SGP30 and Plantower PMS5003 measurements to MQTT server

 First of all read this:
 **Please note, this sensor, like all VOC/gas sensors, has variability and to